CodePushGo/website/src/content/blog/en/how-to-profile-cross-platform-apps-with-capacitor.md

     -   Implement partial bundle updates and live updates to improve performance and user experience.
     -   Track performance metrics and errors in real time using tools like [CodePushGo](https://capgo.app/).

-This article walks you through using platform-specific tools, finding performance bottlenecks, and applying fixes to optimize your Capacitor apps.
+This article walks you through using platform-specific tools, finding performance bottlenecks, and applying fixes to optimize your React Native apps.

 ## How to find MEMORY LEAKS in Ionic Angular Apps